On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-In \prettyref{fig:fig10} the order of accuracy for $\bm{u}, \bm{v}$, and $\bm{w}$ in each iteration for \texttt{SDC-C-IE} is shown.
+In \prettyref{fig:fig10}, the order of accuracy for $\bm{u}, \bm{v}$, and $\bm{w}$ after each \texttt{SDC-C-IE} iteration is shown.
 After $k = 3$ iterations, the expected orders are barely achieved.
 Although the \texttt{IE} preconditioner is suitable for stiff problems, it is also known for its slow convergence, but this is observed for \texttt{LU} and \texttt{MIN-SR-S} preconditioning as well.
-In our numerical experiments (not shown here), the observed order in $\bm{w}$ for \texttt{SI-SDC} at iteration $k$ does not fully match the prediction of \prettyref{thm:lte_sdc_c}, and in general this is also not true for \texttt{FI-SDC}.
-Especially, numerical integration inside the algebraic constraints does lead to slower convergence of the algebraic constraints implying that the convergence rate is reduced at least in $\bm{w}$, see \prettyref{rem:convergence_alg_const}.
+In our numerical experiments (not shown here), the observed order in $\bm{w}$ for \texttt{SI-SDC} and \texttt{FI-SDC} after iteration $k$ does not fully match the prediction of \prettyref{thm:lte_sdc_c}.
+Especially, numerical integration inside the algebraic constraints leads to slower convergence of the algebraic constraints, implying that the convergence rate is reduced at least in $\bm{w}$, see \prettyref{rem:convergence_alg_const}.
 A comprehensive theoretical analysis could provide further insight into this observation, but is left for future work.

-\prettyref{fig:fig11} shows the costs of the constrained SDC scheme using the stiff choices of $\bm{Q}_\Delta$ matrices.
-The constrained SDC scheme benefits from the parallel \texttt{MIN-SR-S} preconditioning by saving computational time.
+\prettyref{fig:fig11} shows the wall-clock time versus the $L_\infty$ error of \texttt{SDC-C} using the stiff choices of matrices $\bm{Q}_\Delta$.
+The \texttt{SDC-C} method benefits from the \texttt{MIN-SR-S} coefficients by saving computational time.
 It computes the solution quite faster than the serial schemes \texttt{SDC-C-IE} and \texttt{SDC-C-LU}.
-While \texttt{SDC-C-IE} and \texttt{SDC-C-LU} show similar runtimes, \texttt{SDC-C-IE} yields a higher overall accuracy for moderate time step sizes.
-The non-stiff choices $\bm{Q}_\Delta^{\texttt{EE}}$, $\bm{Q}_\Delta^{\texttt{Picard}}$, and $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ result in diverging methods due to the stiffness nature of the problem, where the latter one yields an implicit scheme.
-Thus, they are not recommended for this problem.
+Although \texttt{SDC-C-IE} and \texttt{SDC-C-LU} show similar runtimes, \texttt{SDC-C-IE} yields a higher overall accuracy for moderate time step sizes.
+Obviously, the parallel \texttt{MIN-SR-S} method can compute a numerical solution using a larger step size than the serial \texttt{IE} and \texttt{LU} schenmes.
+The non-stiff choices $\bm{Q}_\Delta^{\texttt{EE}}$, $\bm{Q}_\Delta^{\texttt{Picard}}$, and $\bm{Q}_\Delta^{\texttt{MIN-SR-NS}}$ result in diverging methods due to the stiffness of the problem, where the latter matrix yields an implicit scheme.